Health Topics

 Marijuana leaves and buds contain substances called cannabinoids.
 THC is a cannabinoid that can affect the brain and change your mood or consciousness.

 Different varieties of marijuana contain different amounts of cannabinoids.
 This sometimes makes the effects of medical marijuana hard to predict or control.
-The effects also may differ depending on whether it is smoked or eaten.
+The effects also may differ depending on how it is taken.

 What Conditions Can It Help?